• Skip to primary navigation

 Without proper stain removal, his clients stopped wearing and trashing his designs.
 Instead of taking advantage of the situation, he wanted to find a solution that saved clothing from being tossed.
 Thomas Jennings experimented with various solutions and solvents.

 After testing on a few fabrics, he found his solution!
 With this, he requested a patent.
-Certainly an accomplishment, but this dry scouring patent was so much more.
+Certainly, an accomplishment, but this dry scouring patent was so much more.
 Thomas L. Jennings is the first African-American man to receive a patent.
 In addition to paving the way, Jennings took his hard-earned money and put it towards various abolitionist activities.
 A true community hero!

 Fashion is ever-changing.
 Dry cleaners play a vital role in your wardrobe.
 When risks were discovered, the dry cleaning community took them seriously and researched alternative solvents.
 The environment, the community and dry-cleaning workers deserve safer alternatives without losing quality care.